Knorsker/Knorsker.github.io/index.markdown

        src="A3\Geoplot_ownership.html"
        width="1100"
        height="350">
-_Figure 8: XXX_
+_Figure 8: A geoplot of the number of bike spots in the districts of Copenhagen.
+The markers visualize the location af the bike racks coloured according to the ownership._

-*Figure 8* shows the placement of each registered bike rack, coloured according to who owns it, as well as the total number of bike spots pr. district.
+*Figure 8* shows the placement of each registered bike rack, coloured according to who owns it, as well as the total number of bike spots per district.
 Here it can be seen that many of the public bike racks are placed along the major roads of Copenhagen such as Frederikssundvej.
 This shows that there is great potential for the government to place more bike racks more evenly distributed along the districts.
+Moreover, it can be seen that a lot of the private bike racks are located at Østerbro and Nørrebro, while a lot of the public bike racks are placed in Indre By and Vesterbro.

 |         **District**        | **No of spots** | **Public spots** | **Private spots** | **Ratio of public spots** |
 |-----------------------------|-----------------|------------------|-------------------|---------------------------|